-One hundred pros came to Bull Shoals, fifty of them are leaving with a paycheck.
-The difference between empty handed, and at least $10,000, was adaptation.
+One hundred pros came to Bull Shoals, and fifty are leaving with a paycheck.
+The difference between empty-handed and at least $10,000 was adaptation.
 Adapt or fail.
-The confidence and willingness to change with changing water conditions and bass behavior is the ultimate separator between tournament success and disappointment.
+The ultimate separator between tournament success and disappointment is the confidence and willingness to change with changing water conditions and bass behavior.

-Few anglers in the history of the sport have made a better living by adapting to changes than Kevin VanDam, Greg Hackney and Mike Iaconelli.
-All of them hauled home a paycheck from the Ozark Mountain reservoir that was metamorphosing like a butterfly.
+Few anglers in the sport have made a better living by adapting to changes than Kevin VanDam, Greg Hackney, and Mike Iaconelli.
+They all hauled home a paycheck from the Ozark Mountain reservoir that was metamorphosing like a butterfly.
 Hopefully, illustrations of how they changed and succeeded will make you a better angler.

-Greg Hackney is a power angler by trade, whose beard seems well matched to the lumber like 7’ 11” flipping stick and logging chain worthy braided line he feels most confident with.
-That’s how he started practice.
+Greg Hackney is a power angler by trade, whose beard seems well matched to the lumber-like 7’ 11” flipping stick and logging chain-worthy braided line he feels most confident with.
+So that’s how he started to practice.
 “At 11:00 a.m. on the second day of practice, I finally picked up an EXO spinning reel and a shaky head, and immediately, I had a dozen bites,” said Hackney.
-“Obviously, at that point I knew I needed to change from power fishing to finesse.”
+“Obviously, at that point, I knew I needed to change from power fishing to finesse.”

-“I actually went back to power fishing for a while in practice, but I knew the shaky head was really what I needed to do.
-Honestly it felt good to catch ‘em with a spinning reel.
-It was reassurance that I’m not too one dimensional, and that I’m as versatile as you gotta be to do well out here,” said Hackney.
-“I could have tried to force the flippin’ bite, and if I would have, I’d already be on my way home to Gonzales,” he concluded.
-Instead, he collects a Top 12 paycheck.
+“I went back to power fishing for a while in practice, but I knew the shaky head was really what I needed to do.
+Honestly, it felt good to catch them with a spinning reel.
+It was reassurance that I’m not too one-dimensional and that I’m as versatile as you gotta be to do well out here,” said Hackney.
+“I could have tried to force the flipping bite, and if I would have, I’d already be on my way home to Gonzales,” he concluded.
+So instead, he collects a Top 12 paycheck.

 Like Hackney, Mike Iaconelli knew when to put down the baitcaster and turn to spinning.
-“I caught ‘em the first day with a spinnerbait when the wind blew so hard.
-Then the second day, the wind stopped, and it just killed the spinnerbait bite.
+“I caught them the first day with a spinnerbait when the wind blew so hard.
+Then the second day, the wind stopped, killing the spinnerbait bite.
 So I picked up a spinning rod and a shaky head and ran to brand new water,” said Iaconelli.

-Brand new water – there’s the difference maker. $100,000 on the line, and instead of dying like the wind, Ike had the guts to make a drastic change right in the middle of competition.
+Brand new water – there’s the difference maker. $100,000 on the line, and instead of dying like the wind, Ike had the guts to make a drastic change right in the middle of the competition.
 “You’ve got to work hard to feel the pulse of the fish,” said Ike.
-“These fish are moving, and on the second day I was able to catch them with a shaky head and light line near the bank where they were wanting to spawn.
+“These fish are moving, and on the second day, I caught them with a shaky head and light line near the bank where they wanted to spawn.
 The spinnerbait was a non-factor the second day.”

-“I totally left the areas I practiced once the tournament started,” said Kevin VanDam.
-Be honest, how many of you reading this story, totally abandon what you worked so hard to find in practice once the tournament begins?
-KVD did exactly that at Bull Shoals.
+“I left the areas I practiced once the tournament started,” said Kevin VanDam.
+How many of you reading this story abandon what you worked so hard to find in practice once the tournament begins?
+KVD did precisely that at Bull Shoals.
 And KVD is the most dominant bass angler in the world because he boldly anticipates with supreme confidence what the bass will bite two hours from now, far more than he gives a rip about what they bit two days ago.

 Hear that?
 “Don’t worry about where they were.”
 Change like the wind.
 Adapt or fail.
-VanDam, Iaconelli and Hackney are the very best in the world at doing just that.
+VanDam, Iaconelli, and Hackney are the best in the world at doing just that.
 And each leaves Bull Shoals with a paycheck.

 “So if you’re tired of the same old story, oh, turn some pages.
 I will be here when you are ready - to roll with the changes.” – REO Speedwagon